-If you have a wood-burning stove or fire, burn only untreated, fully dried wood with a moisture content of 20% or less.
+If you already have a wood-burning stove or fire, you should burn only untreated, fully dried wood with a moisture content of 20% or less.
 This will be labelled as 'Ready to Burn'.
 Some types of fuel, such as wet logs and house coal, produce far more particulate matter than dry logs and low-sulphur smokeless fuels, such as anthracite coal.

 When wood doesn't have a good-enough supply of oxygen, it creates more smoke and potentially harmful emissions.
 It also increases sooty build-up in your chimney.
 Make sure the flue damper is open before you use it.
 Clean the flue and chimney often so that smoke has a means to escape.